CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ### Scalability
 As mentioned already in the book, modular architecture is designed to be highly scalable.
 With the pre-defined scripts, the new team can simply create a new framework or app and start the implementation right away.
 Nevertheless, the onboarding of a new colleague or the whole team takes time which needs to be considered by the project management.

-Most likely, scaling to a 6th team working on the framework will require quite an extensive onboarding session.
+Most likely, scaling to a Nth team working on the framework will require quite an extensive onboarding session.
 Due to the amount of code, design patterns, CI/CD, code style and so on, it may take a lot of time for newcomers to get the speed.
 In such a case, platform technical leads bring new members up to speed via pair programming, code reviews, and further onboarding up until the newcomers are familiar with the development concept, patterns, and so on.

 ### Application Framework & Distribution